Treaty of London (1915): Paris Peace Conference

 Provisions of the Treaty of London were a major point of dispute between Italy and the remaining Entente powers at the Paris Peace Conference.
-The chief Italian representatives, Prime Minister Vittorio Emanuele Orlando and Sonnino demanded enforcement of the Treaty of London relying on application of the security principle, and annexation of Rijeka on the basis of self-determination.
+The chief Italian representatives, Prime Minister Vittorio Emanuele Orlando and Sonnino demanded enforcement of the Treaty of London relying on application of the security principle, and annexation of Rijeka on the basis of self-determination (though disregarding its mainly Slavic suburb of Sušak).
 The British and the French would not publicly endorse any claims exceeding those afforded by the treaty while privately holding Italy deserved little because of its reserved attitude towards Germany in early stages of the war.

 The French and the British let the President of the United States, Woodrow Wilson, hold Italian ambitions in check in the Adriatic by advocating self-determination of the area in accordance with point nine of his Fourteen Points.
 Wilson deemed the Treaty of London a symbol of perfidy of European diplomacy.
 He held the treaty invalid by application of the legal doctrine of clausula rebus sic stantibus on account of fundamental changes of circumstances following the breakup of Austria-Hungary.
 While the British and the French representatives remained passive on the issue, Wilson published a manifesto explaining his principles and appealing for sense of justice among Italians on 24 April 1919.
 Orlando and Sonnino left Paris in protest and were celebrated in Italy as champions of national honour.
 Even after their return on 7 May, they refused to take any initiative expecting a conciliatory offer from the Allies.
 In absence of the Italian delegation, the French and the British decided to annul the Agreement of Saint-Jean-de-Maurienne for lack of Russian consent and not to honour any Italian claims in Asia Minor or Africa.

 Orlando and Sonnino held different positions regarding the eastern Adriatic shore claims.
 Orlando was prepared to give up on Dalmatia except Zadar and Šibenik while insisting on annexing Rijeka.
 Sonnino held the opposite view.
-This led to adoption of a widely publicised slogan of "Pact of London plus Fiume" – and demanding the London Treaty promises and Rijeka becoming the matter of Italian national honour.
+This led to adoption of a widely publicised slogan of "Pact of London plus Fiume" and demanding the London Treaty promises and Rijeka becoming the matter of Italian national honour.
 Ultimately, Italian gains on the eastern Adriatic shore were limited to the Julian March, Istria, and several islands.
-Rijeka was assigned the status of an independent city – following negotiations between Orlando and Trumbić.
+Rijeka was assigned the status of an independent city, following negotiations between Orlando and Trumbić.
 Italian gains included corrections of the Treaty of London borders around Tarvisio to give Italy a direct rail link with Austria.
 In Dalmatia, the British Prime Minister David Lloyd George only supported a free-city status for Zadar and Šibenik, while French Prime Minister Georges Clemenceau only supported such a status for Zadar.
 In the secret Venizelos–Tittoni agreement, Italy renounced its claims over the Dodecanese Islands except for Rhodes in favour of Greece while the two countries agreed to support each other's claims in partition of Albania.